Our Governing Body

 Terms of Reference:

-• Elect Chair (if delegated by full Governing Body).
+• Elect Chair

 • Review, monitor and evaluate the curriculum offer.